Documentation

 Polyglot to Polyglot

-When deriving a Polyglot model into another Polyglot model, nothing changes.
+When deriving a Polyglot model into another Polyglot model, relationships carrying attributes are, by default, materialized as associative entities.

 Not derived information